Order the spring issue here

 Parallel life in the West Bank

-When death becomes the last alternative
+When death becomes the last option

 Romance and Racism in Tekoa